 - Train YOLOv5 on new datasets to replicate our performance with your own data leveraging pre-sparsified models in the SparseZoo;

-- Reproduce our benchmarks using the aforementioned integrations and tools linked from the Neural Magic YOLOv5 model page.
+- Reproduce our benchmarks using the aforementioned integrations and tools linked from the SparseML Github repo.

-We held a live discussion on August 31, centered around these three topics.
+Our YOLOv5 workshop, held in July 2022, is centered around these topics.
 You can view the recording here.

 We have previously released support for ResNet-50 and YOLOv3 showing 7x and 6x better performance over CPU implementations, respectively.
-Today we are officially supporting YOLOv5, to be followed by BERT and other popular models in the coming weeks.
+Furthermore, we’ve created optimized BERT-Base and BERT-Large models that deliver better than GPU-class latency on CPUs with orders of magnitude smaller model files.

 Achieving GPU-Class Performance on CPUs